jjloomis/exporting-a-premiere-project-for-d2l/exporting-a-premiere-project-for-d2l.md

 # Exporting a Premiere Project for D2L

-Unlike YouTube, which compresses a video when you upload it, D2L simply "points" to a video after has been uploaded.
+Unlike YouTube, which compresses a video when you upload it, D2L simply "points" to a video after it has been uploaded.
 So you need to do the video compression yourself \(otherwise the video won’t play well over wifi internet connections.\)

 Using a template file to apply these compression settings saves time and reduces the possibility of human error.